GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit06/unit06-03_Project_outline.md

 ## Published datasets of Kilimanjaro region

 [GFBio](https://www.gfbio.org/) and [Pangea](https://www.pangaea.de/) is an excellent source to search what studies have been done in the Kilimanjaro region and accees different datasets.
+Use 'KiLi: Kilimanjaro Research Group' as a search term to get an overview of all published datasets.

 ## Other sources